antonkulaga/yspecies/README.md

 * dataset - ExpressionDataset class to handle cross-species samples, genes, species metadata and expressions
 * partition - classes required for sci-kit-learn pipeline starting from ExpressionDataset going to SortedStratification
 * selection - LightGBM and SHAP-based feature selection
-* results - FeatureSelection results with some auxilary methods to explore specific genes and shap values
+* results - FeatureSelection results with some auxiliary methods to explore specific genes and shap values
-* utils - varios utility functions and classes
+* utils - various utility functions and classes
 * workflow - helper classes required to reproduce pipelines in the paper (like enums, locations and so on)

+The code in yspecies folder is a conda package that is used inside notebooks.
+There is also an option to use a [conda version of the package](https://anaconda.org/antonkulaga/yspecies)

 ## ExpressionDataset ##